Algomaster0628/ImageSimilarity/README.md

 - Clone the Repository
 - Install dependencies: pip install -r requirements.txt
 - run the notebook for each approach
-- Have also added links to my google colabs in link_to_notebooks.txt
+- Have also added links to my google colabs in links_to_notebooks.txt
 ---
 ## **Implemented Methods**